SalomePlatform/top_ii_vol/man/ReadmeManualCompilation.md

-# Manual comilation of top-ii-vol tools
+# Manual compilation of top-ii-vol tools

 Plan is to build Automake compilation for multiplatform builds but for now the manual setup should be followed: